 - SST - Student Success Team.
 A team made up of the parents,

-student, learning support coordinator, the classroom teacher, instructional assistant when available, the resource reading teacher (for TK-3), the administrator, and the school counselor who meet to create a plan to insure curriculum is accessible to the student, insuring that they are able to excel in their education.
+student, learning support coordinator, the classroom teacher, instructional assistant when available, the resource reading teacher (for TK-3), the administrator, and the school counselor who meet to create a plan to ensure the curriculum is accessible to the student, ensuring that they are able to excel in their education.

 - Differentiation- A wide variety of teaching techniques used to meet